 The right to own and control property

 Residents and legal entities, domiciled outside EEA or EFTA, are subject to restrictions on real property purchases in Iceland, as explained below.
-Large scale investment project are generally exempted from these restriction via standard clauses in an investment agreement with the Minister of Industry and Innovations (see chapter on incentives).
+Large scale investment project are generally exempted from these restriction via standard clauses in an investment agreement with the Ministry of Industries and Innovation (see chapter on incentives).
 The Minister of Justice can also grant exemptions, to those that are permitted to run a business in Iceland (EEA and OECD entities and those having received a permission as described in the chapter on Business Enterprises), when the property is to be used as business premises or a permanent residence, or when other reasons apply.

 For others the basic restrictions are that private individuals may purchase real property if they are either Icelandic citizens or have their legal residence in Iceland.
 Partners of legal entities or businesses, who have unlimited liability for the debts of the entity or business concerned, must be Icelandic citizens, or individuals domiciled in Iceland for at least 5 years, in order to purchase a real property.
 In the case of a limited liability company or an institution, the company, or the institution, must be domiciled and have its venue in Iceland.
 Furthermore, the members of the board and directors must be Icelandic citizens or domiciled in Iceland for at least 5 years.
 In case of corporations, 4/5 of the share capital must be owned by Icelandic citizens and Icelandic citizens must exercise the majority of the votes at shareholder meetings.